The SOA Advisory Board meets between two and four times per year, providing feedback to the SOA director, faculty, and students.

 Gordon Tom, BBA ’99, MAcc ‘00

-Gordon Tom is a manager in the assurance and advisory services practice at KMH LLP, one of the largest locally-owned public accounting firms in Hawaii.
-Previously, Gordon was a senior accountant in the Honolulu office of Deloitte & Touche LLP.
-He has 14 years of experience in providing assurance and attest services to public and private organizations in Hawaii and California, specializing in the insurance, hospitality, not-for-profit and employee benefit plan industries.
+Gordon Tom is Vice President-Internal Audit of Hawaiian Financial Federal Credit Union.
+Previously, Gordon was a manager in the assurance and advisory services practice at KMH LLP, and senior accountant in the Honolulu office of Deloitte & Touche LLP, two of the largest public accounting firms in Hawaii.
+He has 16 years of experience in providing assurance and attest services to public and private organizations in Hawaii and California, specializing in the insurance, hospitality, not-for-profit and employee benefit plan industries.

 Gordon received both his bachelor’s and master’s degrees in accounting from the University of Hawaii at Manoa Shidler College of Business, and is a Certified Public Accountant, licensed in the State of Hawaii.

 He is active in the community serving on the boards of the Hawaii Society of Certified Public Accountants, the American Marketing Association and the School of Accountancy Advisory Board of the Shidler College of Business at the University of Hawaii at Manoa.
 He has also served as President of the Hawaii Society of Certified Public Accountants and is a graduate of the Leadership Academy of the American Institute of Certified Public Accountants.